owntheweb/Raspberry-Pi-Huygens-Probe-Titan-Landing-Video-Kiosk/readme.md

 Wait for a while.
 Go for a walk.
 When finished, save the .img file where it can be found again months later.

-After all is complete, eject the "boot" drive in Mac OS, take out the SD card,
+After all is complete, eject the "boot" drive in Mac OS, take out the SD card.
+Use Etcher to install to a card as needed.

-# Recover or Replicate Kiosk Image

-Insert a disk to the Mac.
-Then, look under NAME and SIZE to verify correct volume.

-`diskutil list`

-Unmount the correct volume (make sure to edit the following to match):

-`diskutil unmountDisk /dev/disk2`

-Format the SD card as FAT16 (again, remember to edit the following 'disk2' to prevent a bad day).

-`sudo newfs_msdos -F 16 /dev/disk2`

-Restore/clone/transfer the image to the SD card.

-`sudo dd bs=4m if=~/Desktop/huygensProbeKiosk.dmg of=/dev/rdisk2`

 # OPTIONAL: Enable USB Audio